srlinuxeurope/DCFPartnerHackathon/srl-sros-gnmi-config-lab/README.md

 cd 7x50_YangModels/latest_sros_23.7
 gnmic generate path --dir ietf --file nokia-combined/nokia-conf.yang --search
 ```
-Then press ":" and type a branch to search, such as "configure/router".
+Then press `:` and type a branch to search, then a keyword inside it, such as `/configure/router[router-name=*]/interface[interface-name=*] primary`.

 Explore...

 ## Tasks

+`rgb(9, 105, 218)`*Tip: open a 2nd window with the console to the router being configured, so that you can confirm that the configs being sent through gnmic are actually being applied in the router*

 - [ ] **Make sure the gNMI server of each node is up**